wpilibsuite/frc-docs/source/docs/software/python/subcommands/index.rst

          python3 -m robotpy sim --help

-This documentation site has more detailed documentation for some of the subcommands:
+This page has more detailed documentation for some of the subcommands:

 .. toctree::
    :maxdepth: 2